snatev/mc-plugins/README.md

 <div align="center">

 # 🛠️ Minecraft Plugin Collection

 This repository contains a variety of my custom plugins developed to enhance and manage Minecraft servers efficiently.
 Each plugin is designed to address specific needs, whether it's managing player interactions, or automating server tasks.
+The created plugins tested on 1.21.3 - 1.21.4

 </div>